N4vros/vimeowrap.js/README.md

 Playlist with no description, no author, no title limitation (default 30) and overrided title for dynamic translation
 It's possible to override other vimeo informations like description, user name...
 Warning: override doesn't work inside the vimeo video, it's only for the plugins
+It's possible to read private video (with restriction domain or with no restriction) with the attribute "private: true"
 ``` html
 <div id="player"></div>
 <script src="http://luwes.co/vimeowrap.js/vimeowrap.js"></script>